cabird/AI_where_it_matters/manually_coded_reports/report-data_infrastructure_operations_infrastructure_monitoring_alerts.md

 - **Avoid opaque, non-explainable automation**
   - Risk: Lack of explanation undermines learning and trust (Participants 16, 262).
   - Guardrail: Require explainable outputs and evidence links for all AI suggestions and actions.

----

-## Executive Summary

-- Developers want AI to reduce monitoring toil by detecting anomalies, synthesizing telemetry, suggesting root causes, and predicting failures—especially where pattern recognition and scale matter.
-- Developers do not want AI to act autonomously on production systems, manage secrets/permissions, or make emergency business-impact decisions without human oversight.
-- Design must prioritize explainability, configurable automation levels (observe/suggest/act), and auditable workflows so humans remain in the loop.
-- High-value features include telemetry-driven root-cause hypothesis generation, infra-aware monitor setup, alert enrichment with playbooks, and incident knowledge synthesis.
-- Major tensions center on balancing automation benefits with safety, precision, and learning—developers want AI to help them learn, not replace their expertise.
-- Recommendation: Build AI-as-copilot solutions with strict guardrails (no autonomous prod changes or secret handling), transparent reasoning, and admin controls to tune automation per service risk level.